 - Documentation and notification: We prepare and issue all required notices to vacate with strict adherence to Texas Property Code and other applicable laws.

-- Court filing and appearances: Our team prepares and files all necessary eviction paperwork with the appropriate Bexar County Justice of the Peace court.
+- Court filing and appearances: Our team prepares and files all necessary eviction paperwork with the appropriate County Justice of the Peace court.

-- Post-judgment procedures: We manage the five-day appeal period and, if needed, coordinate with the constable for the legal execution of a Writ of Possession.
+- Post-judgment procedures: We manage the appeal period and, if needed, coordinate with the constable for the legal execution of a Writ of Possession.

 Adherence to the CARES Act